wznmickey/linuxParty/slides.md

 # What is Linux

-Linux kernel has just past its 32-nd year birthday.[^1] In many devices including web servers, desktop computers and mobile devices, you can find Linux kernel.
+Linux kernel has just past its 32nd birthday.[^1] In many devices including web servers, desktop computers and mobile devices, you can find Linux kernel.

 Linux kernel is not easy to manage, so people create and add many components and release various distributions.

-Today, we will help you to install a Linux Desktop distribution on your computer.
+Today, we will help you to install a Linux distribution on your computer.
 You can choose Ubuntu, one of popular Linux distributions, or a Debian based distribution which is developed to be used for JI courses.
 Also you can choose other distributions.

 ---
 # Ways to get a Linux system